Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

 - The prerequisites steps must be completed, see [Labs Prerequisites](./Labs/Lab%201.1%20-%20Pre-Flight%20Checklist)

 ## Estimated time to complete
-- 30 to 45 minutes, varying with optional labs.
+- 30 minutes, varying with optional labs.

 ## Objectives
 - Simple coding exercises using GitHub Copilot, focusing on understanding its suggestions and capabilities.